 - SocialWarfare (Install this amazing plugin on your blog)

 - Kred (Social influence score)

-And, you should most definitely not put all of your eggs in one basket, meaning relying on SEO or Google alone for blog traffic.
+And, you should most definitely not put all of your eggs in one basket either, meaning relying on SEO or Google alone for your blog traffic.

-You don’t need to waste a ton of money on ineffective advertising either, because there’s plenty of other tried-and-tested methods out there for driving targeted blog traffic.
+You don’t need to waste a ton of money on ineffective advertising either because there’s plenty of other tried-and-tested methods out there for driving targeted blog traffic.

 Take one of these tactics and make it really work for you before moving onto the next, I’d love to hear what results you get from them.

 The best of luck!